In a nutshell

 - Simplify the management of your time and materials contracts with clear, transparent invoicing.

-- Make your invoicing a lever of performance and confidence for your customers.
+- Turn your invoicing into a lever of performance and confidence for your customers.

 Understanding the challenges of billing